microsoft/CCF/doc/architecture/raft_tla.rst

 Using TLC to exhaustively check our models can take any time between minutes (for small configurations) and days (especially for the full consensus model with reconfiguration) on a 128 core VM (specifically, we used an `Azure HBv3 instance <https://docs.microsoft.com/en-us/azure/virtual-machines/hbv3-series>`_.

-.. tip::  During development, it helps to use simulation mode which performs a depth-first search of the search tree (instead of the default breadth first that is very slow).
-Turn on the simulation mode with ``-simulate -depth 100000`` (using a very large number as a maximum depth).
-Note that this mode never completes (but will find errors in minutes instead of hours).
+.. tip::  During development and testing, it helps to use simulation mode which performs random walks over the state space (instead of the default exhaustive search that can be quite slow).
+Turn on the simulation mode with ``-simulate -depth 100`` (using a large number as a maximum depth).
+Note that this is not exhaustive and never completes (but can find errors in minutes instead of hours).